ivanp81/microservices/README.md

 As this project is a work in progress, further extension of the system could be:
 - Add a security system (e.g. Oauth2)
 - Decide the Cloud infrastructure where run the project
+- Integrate the build and testing step in a pipeline